 Where is the Tees Valley?

-We are located in the North East of England, around a 5 hour drive from London.
+We are located in the North East of England, around a 5 hour drive North of London.
 Teesside is named for the river Tees, which runs all the way through the valley.
 It is a great place to experience the varied aspects of English culture, and is surrounded by beautiful coastal areas and countryside.
 The Tees Valley is also home to some of the most deprived areas in the country and there is enormous need, both physical and spiritual.
 A number of social/economic problems mean that many of the young people and families who we see every week are living in circumstances that are far from ideal.
-With only 3% of the UK claiming to have a Christian faith, there is a real need for people to get to know the God who created and loves them.
-Britain is a post-Christian society with at least two generations are basically missing from the church.
-We are praying desperately for revival, and believe that we will see one in the Lord’s timing.
+With only 6% of the UK living as practising Christians, there is a real need for people to get to know the God who created and loves them.
+Britain is a post-Christian society with at least two generations essentially missing from the church.
+We are praying desperately for revival.
 We know that He can bring healing and restoration unlike any other to the Tees Valley and the rest of the UK!

 Before you can come to the UK to volunteer with us, you will need to apply for a Tier 5 charity worker visa.
-Tees Valley YFC is a visa sponsor; we will take you through the application process, and provide you with detailed information about how to complete your paperwork and biometrics appointment.
-The current cost of a Tier 5 visa is £450.
+Tees Valley Youth for Christ is a visa sponsor; we will take you through the application process, and provide you with detailed information about how to complete your paperwork and biometrics appointment.
+The current cost of a Tier 5 visa is £259.

-The UK has recently introduced a £200 Immigration Health Surcharge (per year), which you will pay as a part of your visa application.
+The UK also has a £624 Immigration Health Surcharge (per year), which you will pay as a part of your visa application.
 This allows you to access the National Health Service during your time in the UK, so you won’t need additional health insurance.
-You will have the same access to the NHS as a British person would, meaning you won’t pay anything additional for medical treatment apart from the cost of filling prescriptions (£8 each time).
+You will have the same access to the NHS as a British person would, meaning you won’t pay anything additional for medical treatment apart from the cost of filling prescriptions.

-Before you start your gap year, you’ll need to pay £3000 to TVYFC to cover your housing, food, training, and admin costs.
-On top of this, we recommend that you raise at least £3000 to cover your in-country costs (phone credit, local transport, and around £20 per week spending money).
+Before you join the SERVE Team, you will raise an estimated $16,500.
+This will cover everything from your housing, food, training, and admin costs as well as your your in-country costs (phone credit, local transport, and around $90 per week spending money).
 This will be enough to live off of, but you will need to be careful with your spending.
-If you want to raise over £3000, that is up to you.
-The costs of your visa, health surcharge, international travel, and FBI background check aren’t included in this £6000.
-Any travelling that you might want to do around the UK/Europe is also your responsibility to pay for.
+We would encourage you to keep personal spending to a minimum.
+The costs of your visa, health surcharge, international travel, background check and medical travel insurance are included in this.
+Any extra travelling that you might want to do around the UK/Europe is your responsibility to pay for.